Gustav Hamel: Disappearance

 A cutting from Scientific American 11 July 1914, "The eighty-mile-an-hour monoplane the late Gustav Hamel was to have used this summer in an attempt to fly across the Atlantic Ocean from North America to Europe."

 On 22 May 1914, Hamel travelled to France to collect a new aircraft, a Morane-Saulnier racing monoplane fitted with a 160 hp Gnome Monosoupape engine.
 It was his intention on 23 May, to fly from Villacoublay near Paris to Hendon, and then take part in an Aerial Derby that was to be held there later the same day.
 He had considerable experience of flying across the English Channel, having flown across it around 20 times.

 Hamel took off in good weather at 4:40am and reached Le Crotoy at 5:22am, where he landed and had breakfast.
 He flew on, landing at Neufchâtel-Hardelot near Boulogne, at 9:00am.
 He then slept for two hours, refuelled his aircraft and had lunch, and took off for the last time at 12:15pm.
 A presumed last sighting of him was an aircraft seen flying high over the town of Boulogne at 12:30pm.

 After Hamal failed to arrive, a large-scale search was begun that evening by the Royal Navy using the cruiser HMS Pathfinder and the destroyers Mallard, Bat, Star and Osprey.
 Two seaplanes were also deployed in the search but both were destroyed by adverse weather conditions; both pilots were rescued.
 The search found nothing and was called-off on the 26th May.

 On 1 July, the crew of a French fishing vessel, the St. Hélène, found a body in the English Channel around 10 miles off Cap d'Alprech near Boulogne.
 They did not retrieve the body, but their description of items of clothing and of finding a road map of southern England on the corpse provided strong circumstantial evidence that the body was Hamel's.

 Hamel was declared dead in September 1914, after a court heard evidence from Joseph Le Pretre, the skipper of the fishing vessel, and Alexis Longueet, a mechanic who met Hamel at Neufchâtel-Hardelot.
+Hamel is remembered on a grave stone in Surbiton Cemetery, along with his father and mother who died in 1922 and 1960 respectively.